 The Babies Ready for College (BRFC) Program officially launched in Northeast Denver as part of an effort to equip parents and family, friend, and neighbor (FFN) caregivers with the knowledge and expertise to prepare their children academically and socially before they even enter preschool.
 The BRFC does this by (1) improving children’s long-term educational outcomes through parent and caregiver education and (2) developing civic leadership among parents and caregivers.
 The program includes a series of ten weekly workshops, home visits and/or phone calls, a resource fair, and a weekly parent-child class.
 Participation in the BRFC Program has increased since its inaugural cohort in 2010, yet no formal evaluation of the program and its outcomes has been conducted to date.
 Marsico Institute for Early Learning and Literacy staff will work closely with BRFC staff (1) to assess parents’ and family, friend, and neighbor (FFN) caregivers’ perceptions of BRFC participation and (2) to assess children’s developmental skills as a result of parents’ BRFC participation.
 Findings will be used to make program improvements.

-Marsico has recently been commissioned to make a significant contribution to the Jeffco Prosperity Project (JPP), a major collaboration between local educational, business, non-profit and government agencies aimed at tackling poverty in the greater Denver area.
-Over the next three years, our Assistant Director of Research Dr. Carrie Germeroth and Research Project Director Dr. Crystal Day-Hess will be collecting data to evaluate the project and provide strategic feedback to maximize the JPP’s positive impact on the local community.
+Marsico was commissioned to evaluate the Jefferson Prosperity Project (JPP), a major collaboration between local educational, business, non-profit and government agencies seeks to tackle poverty in the greater Denver area.
+Marsico is collecting data to evaluate the project and provide strategic feedback to maximize the JPP’s positive impact on the local community.

 Since 2010, the JPP has been changing the way human services and education services are provided to low-income families with their innovative, implementation-ready program that aims to see tangible improvements by the end of the 2017-2018 school year.
 Made possible by the alliance between, and contributions from key partners like Colorado Head Start, the JPP provides vital support services for families, including those that focus on school readiness, family self-sufficiency, and health/mental health well-being.